 - Any distinct parcel of land that is used for more than one category of activity.
 Examples include, but are not limited to:

-A commercial, residential, industrial or public service property having boilers, incinerators, elevators, automatic garage doors, air conditioners, laundry rooms, utility provisions, or health and recreational facilities, or other similar devices or areas either in the interior or on the exterior of the building, which may be a source of elevated sound levels at another category of the same distinct parcel of land; or
+- A. A commercial, residential, industrial or public service property having boilers, incinerators, elevators, automatic garage doors, air conditioners, laundry rooms, utility provisions, or health and recreational facilities, or other similar devices or areas either in the interior or on the exterior of the building, which may be a source of elevated sound levels at another category of the same distinct parcel of land; or

-A building which is both commercial (usually on the ground floor) and residential property located above, behind, below or adjacent.
+- B. A building which is both commercial (usually on the ground floor) and residential property located above, behind, below or adjacent.